MirkoLouis/Meerko-s-Anime-Tracker/project_overview.md

     - **Data Persistence:** Stores all application data, including user accounts, anime information, studio details, tags, and user watchlists.
     - **Data Integrity:** Enforces data integrity through a structured schema with relationships between tables.

+### 2.4.
+Database Seeding
+- **Technology:** Python with the `requests` and `tqdm` libraries.
+- **Responsibilities:**
+    - **Data Fetching:** The Python scripts in the `auto insert to db` directory are responsible for fetching large amounts of data from the public Jikan API.
+    - **Data Processing and Sanitization:** The scripts process the raw API data, sanitize it to prevent SQL injection and other errors, and format it into SQL `INSERT` statements.
+    - **SQL Generation:** The scripts generate `.sql` files containing the `INSERT` statements for the `Anime`, `Studio`, `Tags`, and `Anime_Tags` tables.
+This allows for a large, consistent dataset to be easily imported into the MySQL database.
+    - **Map Creation:** Utility scripts are included to generate Python dictionaries that map studio and tag names to their respective primary keys in the database.
+This is useful for the main data insertion script (`autoinsert2.py`).
+    - **Sample Data Generation:** The `randomwatchlist.py` script generates random watchlist data for users, which is useful for testing and demonstration purposes.

 ## 3. Key Architectural Decisions

 - **RESTful API:** The choice of a RESTful API on the backend allows for a decoupled architecture.
 This makes the application more scalable and easier to maintain.
 It also opens up the possibility of creating other clients (e.g., a mobile app) that can consume the same API.